 What is Compliance Training?

-Compliance training is a type of employee training mandated by state or federal legislation.
+Compliance training is a type of online employee training mandated by state or federal legislation.
 The primary purpose of deploying such training is to protect the safety, dignity, and well-being of employees as well as to maintain a good business reputation.

 Importance of Compliance Training